 My blog serves two purposes: to let friends and family know what I'm up to while on trips abroad, and to give travel advice from the perspective of a fellow traveler, rather than from a guidebook writer.

-I'm using a Google Pixel for all the writing and photos, so excuse any errors or blurs.
+I only use a smartphone for the writing and photos, so excuse any errors or blurs.

 ... full info